Glo-Ball C Ceiling LightPrice: $545.00

 Glo-Ball C provides diffused light from its glass orb structure.
 The light's diffuser is constructed in an externally acid-etched, hand blown, flashed opaline glass with a die-cast aluminum threaded ring nut with anodized finish.
 The fixture features a 30% fiberglass reinforced injection-molded polyamide ceiling fitting and gray painted die-cast aluminum diffuser support.

-Select from two sizes with halogen or fluorescent lamping.
+Select from two sizes with halogen lamping.

 Note that the cUL rating is for the halogen models only.

 - Glo-Ball C1: 12.9" D X 10.6" H X 5.7" Dia Canopy

 - Glo-Ball C2: 17.7" D X 14.2" H X 5.7" Dia Canopy